10 Famous Music Artists You Didn’t Know Play Ukulele

 Marr is a Manchester-born guitarist, songwriter, and singer.
 He is mainly known for being a founding member of The Smiths.
 He is far less known as a ukulele player, that has been perfecting his playing skills for decades.

 You know Eddie as the lead vocalist and lyricist of the 1990s sensation Pearl Jam.
 He plays several musical instruments but he especially enjoys ukulele.
 In fact, he enjoys it so much that in 2011, he released an album titled “Ukulele Songs.”

 The Boss has been a well-known voice in the music industry for half-a-century at this point.
 He is best known for his blue-collar, working-class anthems.
 Although he started playing ukulele late in his career, he fell in love with the instrument and to this day, he plays it on stage often.

 We just had to include The King.
 Presley’s music will never be forgotten, however, what many people tend to forget is his love for all things Hawaiian.
 He loved the ukulele and played it often during his concerts later in his career.

 How Are Your Ukulele Skills Doing?

-Those are our picks for 10 famous musicians that secretly (or not so secretly) play the ukulele.
+Those are our picks for 10 Artists You Didn’t Know Play Ukulele.
 Have you read our article on celebrities you didn’t know were guitarists?